microsoft/vscode-ai-toolkit/playground-remote-inference.md

 IMPORTANT: o1-preview model is available for limited access.
 To try the model in the playground, registration is required, and access will be granted based on Microsoft’s eligibility criteria.

-You can visit the [GitHub model market](https://aka.ms/github-model-marketplace) to find OpenAI o1-mini or OpenAI o1-preview and join the waitlist..
+You can visit the [GitHub model market](https://aka.ms/github-model-marketplace) to find OpenAI o1-mini or OpenAI o1-preview and join the waitlist.